Rifat-Shariar-Sakil-24/Git-Github/README.md

 ```
 `remember:` <br>
 `master` of local repo `origin/master` is `not same` <br>
-`HEAD` of `origin/master` means the last commit you've pulled from Github Repo.
+`HEAD` of `origin/master` means the last commit you've pulled from Github Repo or pushed.
 While the `HEAD` of `master` is the current commit of your local direcotry.
 ![screenshot](images/18.png)
 ![screenshot](images/19.png)